Manuma Samoa

-Manuma Samoa is a professional rugby union team based in Samoa that plays in the Global Rapid Rugby competition.
-Founded in 2019 as Kagifa Samoa, the team is backed by the Samoa Rugby Union.
+Manuma Samoa was a professional rugby union team based in Samoa that played in the Global Rapid Rugby competition.
+Founded in 2019 as Kagifa Samoa, the team was backed by the Samoa Rugby Union.

 Name and logo

 Manuma, in Samoan, refers to the many-colored fruit dove (Ptilinopus perousii), a small dove found in that country.
 The team logo includes the head of a manuma bird in profile beneath the Southern Cross in white on a blue background.